Question or remark ? Please contact us at email@example.com

 Vertical filling machine are a popular design found all across industries filling materials in small packaging.
 It is used in chemicals (detergents) and especially food industries to fill any kind of powders, and sometimes some more granular materials (candies).

-A filling machine is made of the following sections :
+A vertical packaging machine such as the VFFS is made of the following sections :

 Figure 1 : Filling steps and